Anbeeld/ACAI/docs/analysis.md

 `aai_monthly.1` is the central monthly dispatcher for active AI empires.
 Without scheduling, every AI empire would run every heavy decision routine on the same monthly pulse; this file deliberately staggers work to lower burst load and reduce synchronized behavior.

 It maintains rolling day counters in the global `acai_days_scope`, applies monthly strongest-fleet healing checks, starts stuck-transport recovery, and spreads work over several days instead of running everything on one pulse.
 Economy work cycles through days 1–7.
-Ship work varies through 4 cycle positions (variable values 8–11), each position firing two ship events offset by 4 days, covering day range 8–15.
+Ship work varies through 4 cycle positions (variable values 8–11), each position firing two ship events offset by 4 days, covering day range 8–15; ship events also require at least one communications contact or 8+ years passed, minerals sufficient for a corvette, and an owned starbase with free shipyard capacity.
 Robot work cycles through days 16–19, gated by conditions: robots must not be outlawed, the empire must be a machine intelligence or have robotic workers tech or the `synthetic_age` flag, and mineral thresholds apply (minerals > 100 at peace, minerals > 3000 at war).
-Building work is split into scheduling waves: for habitat-owning empires, wave 1 (`buildings_1`, days 1–5) for normal construction, wave 2 (`buildings_2`, days 6–10) for upgrades/replacement, and wave 3 (`buildings_3`, days 9–10) for habitats.
-Empires without habitats receive only waves 1 and 2, with slightly different day mappings at value boundaries.
+Building work is gated by minerals (at peace requires minerals > 60; at war requires minerals > 5000) and is split into scheduling waves: for habitat-owning empires, wave 1 (`buildings_1`, values 1–5) for normal construction (value 5 fires at days=1 with random=3 rather than a deterministic day 5), wave 2 (`buildings_2`, values 6–10) for upgrades/replacement (value 6 fires at days=5, value 10 fires at days=5 with random=3, with the effective deterministic range being days 5–8), and wave 3 (`buildings_3`, values 9–10) for habitats (days 9–10).
+Empires without habitats receive only waves 1 and 2, with slightly different day mappings: value 5 fires at deterministic days=5 (unlike the habitat branch's randomized reschedule), and value 10 fires at deterministic days=10.
+The economy event (`aai_monthly.2`) also runs `aai_main_fleet_calculating` and `acai_naval_capacity_usage_calculating` on every tick alongside `aai_calc_economy` and `acai_calc_deposit`, recalculating fleet strength and naval capacity each month.
 While iterating AI empires, the event also checks whether the strongest fleet is damaged and at war, looks for a usable owned starbase for repair, and triggers the transport stuck-fix subsystem if required.

 The mod behaves like a persistent planner rather than a once-a-month panic script.
-Economy work fires on days 1–7, ship work on days 8–15, and building logic in a separate conditional pass — empires are recalculated often, but never all on the same pulse.
+Economy work fires on days 1–7, ship work on days 8–15, and building logic in a separate mineral-gated conditional pass — empires are recalculated often, but never all on the same pulse.

 ## 2. Yearly orchestration